psu13/mutable-hakyll/draft/qm-two-ways.md

 Then, depending on the point of view of the author, you will get a couple of different explanations about the core puzzles of the theory.

-The classic path through the subject is historical and analytic.
+The classic path through the subject is historical and analytical.
 You are told that that at the end of the 19th century various observations were made about the behavior of atomic systems that could not be explained by the physics of the time.
 These include: